With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 So, there we have it!
 Though there’s certainly a time and place for sincerity, it’s important for cyber-security brands to introduce variety and personality to their marketing strategy in order to differentiate themselves from the competition.

-Employing tactics such as using colloquial language, leaning on humour when appropriate and avoiding jargon where possible can go a long way to establishing a unique and nuanced voice – something that all brands are striving for in today’s crowded cyber-security market.
+Employing tactics such as using colloquial language, leaning on humor when appropriate, and avoiding jargon where possible can go a long way to establishing a unique and nuanced voice – something that all brands are striving for in today’s crowded cyber-security market.

 Struggling to find quite the right tone for your cyber-security brand?
 We can help.
 Get in touch at firstname.lastname@example.org.